Rent 2025/26

 What if I am affected by the under-occupancy charge?

-How do you spend the money from rents?
+How is the money from rents spent?